Beginner's Guide to UTM Parameters

 • Source (utm_source): Source shows you the source your visitors are coming from, like Google, Facebook, Twitter, or your email marketing provider

-• Campaign (utm_campaign): This is where you’ll add an identifier that makes sense to your initiative, like newsletter, spring-sale, or product-launch
+• Campaign (utm_campaign): This is where you’ll add a campaign name that makes sense to your initiative, like newsletter, spring-sale, or product-launch

 • Term (utm_term): If you’re running a pay-per-click (PPC) ad, then this tag helps you identify which paid keyword you can attribute to the traffic